zerovox/v0-studio/_posts/2020-year-in-review.md

 Alto, we'd play a hand or two over lunch every day, so COVID necessitated a virtual version to keep this tradition alive.] mostly built by two colleagues, I pitched in on a few aspects of the UI and set up the hosting, including an OAuth service:note[It was pretty hard to find a good, self-hosted auth service with account creation and OAuth support.
-In the end, I went with [FusionAuth](https://fusionauth.io/). ] for those who didn't want to use Google to authenticate.
+In the end, I went with FusionAuth] for those who didn't want to use Google to authenticate.

 Later in the year, as Google Play Music disappeared and was "replaced" by Youtube Music, I decided to self-host an alternative to have control over my music library:note[Why not just use Spotify like